-Today's MSR market appears deep and liquid, with primarily Fannie, Freddie and Ginnie Mae collateral being traded in the virtual absence of a non-agency market34.
-MSR and advance financing appears plentiful despite a slowing origination market.
+Today's MSR market appears deep and liquid, with primarily Fannie, Freddie and Ginnie Mae collateral being traded in the virtual absence of a non-agency market, 42 a dynamic that only intensified after the onset of the COVID-19 pandemic and the flight to quality from March 2020 forward.
+MSR and advance financing also appears to remain plentiful despite a gradual post-pandemic slowing in the origination market and uncertainty over the longer-term impact of COVID-related forbearances and resulting delinquencies.